-Day 3: Tadapani to Dobato
+Day 4: Trek from Tadapani to Dobato

-- Trek gradient: Moderate-difficult.
+Difficulty: Moderate-difficult.
 Gradual ascent through forest trails, with a short descent towards the beginning.
 Last one hour of the trail is above the tree line.

 Similar to the previous day, the trek starts today starts on a forest trail filled with rhododendrons and bamboo.
 The Annapurna range accompanies you on the right.
 As you trek further, the trail enters deep forests.
 Oaks appear here.
 Now, the trail descends.
 After about 30 minutes, you again start climbing up.
-This bring you very close to the tree line.
+This brings you very close to the tree line.
 From here, you can see the ridge which is a part of the trail from Dobato to Khopra Ridge.

-After an hour’s climb you reach Meshar.
+After an hour’s climb, you reach Meshar.
 Fill your water bottles here.
 Straight ahead of you are Mt Annapurna (10th highest mountain in the world) and Mt Annapurna Fang (7,647 m).
 The 2 mountains remain visible for the next two hours, till you reach Isharu.

 The next hour till Dobato is a mix of ascent and descent.
 After reaching Dobato, have lunch at the teahouse.

-- Water sources: You can refill your water bottles from streams and tea houses on the way.
+Difficulty: Difficult.
+A complete ridge walk with steep ascents till Chhistibang.
+You can refill your water bottles from streams and tea houses on the way.

 Start early from Dobato since it’s a long day today.
-After 30 minutes of ascent you will reach a junction.
+After 30 minutes of ascent, you will reach a junction.
 The trail to the right leads to the hidden lake and the one to the left goes to Khopra Ridge.
 Halt here and capture the last view of all the mountain peaks of the Annapurna range.
 Don’t worry, these mountain views will soon be replaced by the Dhaulagiri range.

 From Chhistibang, the trail ascends continuously.
 There are multiple small streams and small waterfalls all along.
 On both sides of the ridge, clouds form a small playground and enchant you with their changing forms.
-From here, every step towards Khopra takes you up-close to the Dhaulagiri range.
+From here, every step towards Khopra takes you up close to the Dhaulagiri range.
 Watch the sun and clouds prepare for a perfect sunset.

 On reaching Khopra, you see majestic mountain ranges all around you.
 Mt Annapurna South, Mt Annapurna Fang, Mt Annapurna I, Mt Nilgiri South and North, Mt Tukuche and the Dhaulagiri range welcome you.
-The tea house here itself is a view point.
+The tea house here itself is a viewpoint.

-- Water sources: Carry two litres of water.
+Difficulty: Difficult.
+Starts with gradual ascent on a ridge and becomes steeper as you proceed.
+Carry two litres of water.
 After the first three hours, there are no water sources.

 Slowly the trail brings you to an open field surrounded by barren mountains.
 This is similar to the cold desert landscape of Spiti in the Indian Himalayas.
 This also means that you are approaching Khayar lake.

 A small dhaba at Khayar Ghat welcomes you with some local tea and snacks.
-From here, it is another 1.5 hours’ trek to Khayar lake.
+From here, it is another 1.5 hours trek to Khayar lake.
 The trail ascends continuously from here, on steps.
-All along, there is are symbols of a temple and bells clubbed together, which is a sign of khayar lake and mythological stories of the area.
+All along, there are symbols of a temple and bells clubbed together, which is a sign of khayar lake and mythological stories of the area.
 Before you see the lake, you see Mt Annapurna South.
 The lake is at its foothill.